Lifetimes, origins, and references

 refer to the same logical storage space, and have

-values that lets the Mojo compiler reason about them.
+associated origin values that lets the Mojo compiler reason about them.

-However, in some cases you'll need to interact with lifetime
+Most of the time, origins are handled automatically by the compiler.
+However, in some cases you'll need to interact with origins directly:

 -